Sat 5 May 2007

 There you have it, a strong steel thread for a good tight drain plug, don’t forget the new drain plug gasket/washer.

 This is something I will be doing on any transfer-case rebuild in the future.
 If you would like this done on you disassembled case but don’t want to spend the $300 for the kit let me know.
-I should be able to do it for about $30, but I will have to check on the price of the inserts.
-Contact me if interested.
+I will do this repair for about $30, but the T-case half needs to be sent to me.
+Contact me, or check out the page in my store, if interested.

 Here is a picture of what is in the kit.